I believe research is the best way to learn things.

 writing up results, revising, etc.,

-even if this means some effort after the project is officially over.
+even if this means some effort after the semester is over

-This is especially important when you are a co-author on a paper submitted for publication.
+This is especially important if you will be a co-author on a paper submitted for publication.

 During a basic semester research project: